zchyde/brooklinebooksmith.com/_drafts/audio-books.md

 <br>
 <br>Le Cirque des Reves travels around the world, appearing without notice or warning.
 It is a place of things more enchanting than anyone thought possible.
 But behind the circus is an old rivalry and power so tangled none of the players can get out.
 <br>
 <br>I'm going to say something potentially sacrilegious for a Harry Potter fan.
 I don't love the US audio books.
-I couldn't make it through the first and I've pushed through some less than stellar audio books out of love for the text itself. &nbsp;It's nothing against Jim Dale as a narrator, he was great on Pushing Daisies (if you've never heard of it you need to google it) and he's great with The Night Circus.&nbsp;
+I couldn't make it through the first and I've pushed through some less than stellar audio books out of love for the text itself. &nbsp;It's nothing against Jim Dale as a narrator, he was great on *Pushing Daisies* (if you've never heard of it you need to google it) and he's great with The Night Circus.&nbsp;
 <br>
-<br>The Night Circus is pure magic in a way that's really different than anything I've read before and Jim Dale's voice has a magically quality to it but when I heard it was him I immediately thought 'too easy, it's not going to work.'
+<br>*The Night Circus* is pure magic in a way that's really different than anything I've read before and Jim Dale's voice has a magically quality to it but when I heard it was him I immediately thought 'too easy, it's not going to work.'
 I wanted someone with a voice hushed and dusky to read it.
-Maybe that's because the behind the scenes pieces are my favorites and everything about Celia and Marco is hushed and dusky.
+Maybe that's because the behind-the-scenes pieces are my favorites and everything about Celia and Marco is hushed and dusky.
 <br>
 <br>But somehow Dale does it.
 Maybe there's just something about Morgenstern's prose that works with his tone.
-His voice captures that unique and different magic of The Night Circus itself.
-It's one of those audio books that makes you take the long way home to hear a little bit more of it.
+His voice captures that unique and different magic of *The Night Circus* itself.
+It's one of those audiobooks that makes you take the long way home to hear a little bit more of it.
-<br>&nbsp;

 **[The Curse Workers](https://libro.fm/audiobooks/9780307711823-white-cat) by Holly Black**
 <br>With just a touch someone could give you good luck or bad.
 They could make you forget something or remember something that never happened.
 You could fall in love or suddenly hate someone.
 They could kill you.
 Enter Cassel Sharpe.
 The one member of his family of con artists who has no power.
 But having no power doesn't mean Cassel is an easy mark.
 He runs planet of cons on his own.
 <br>
 <br>Okay, so love or hate Jesse Eisenberg (another [IMDB](http://www.imdb.com/name/nm0251986/)/Google moment for you if you need it) but he can definitely talk.
 More than that he can do the right mix of self-deprecation and fast-talking wit that's needed for a teenage boy unsure of his place in his family but still able to run a con.
-He does a really awesome job with The Curse Workers trilogy.
+He does a really awesome job with *The Curse Workers* trilogy.
 <br>
 <br>A story like this one wouldn't work with someone too sure of themselves and anyone too timid wouldn't be convincing so Eisenberg is oddly perfect.

 <br>Also:
-<br>[American Gods](https://libro.fm/audiobooks/9780062101914-american-gods-the-tenth-anniversary-edition)by Neil Gaiman - It's full cast and perfectly so.
+<br>[American Gods](https://libro.fm/audiobooks/9780062101914-american-gods-the-tenth-anniversary-edition)&nbsp;by Neil Gaiman - It's full cast and perfectly so.
 <br>
 <br>[The Scorpio Races](https://libro.fm/audiobooks/9780545448550-the-scorpio-races) by Maggie Stiefvater - Sean's voice sounds a bit too old at first but it's the perfect amount of flat and disdainful.
 <br>